SwissDataScienceCenter/renku/docs/tutorials/first_steps/start_an_interactive_session.rst

-.. _start_interactive_environment:
+.. _start_interactive_session:

-Start an interactive environment
+Start an interactive session
 --------------------------------

 One of the main collaborative features of the Renku platform are hosted